UNINETTSigma2/documentation/getting_help/qa-sessions.md

 coffee or tea and have a chat.
 It doesn't matter from which institute or university you are, you are **welcome to join at any time**.

-This time we will start with a **15 min seminar about the documentation and other helpful resources and how you can help us to improve it.**
+This time we will start with a **15 min seminar about typical but somewhat cryptic errors and problems on our HPC systems.**
 Afterwards we have the open question and answer session.

 We can talk about: